The Bankrate promise

 How to transfer a car title as a seller

-Trading in your car to a dealership comes with less paperwork, although you will likely make less money through this route.
-However, a dealership will likely handle the title transfer for you.
+Trading in your car to a dealership involves less paperwork.
+A dealership will likely handle the title transfer for you.
 You will still need to sign off on the title, but it should take less time overall.
+However, you will likely make less money through this route.

 How to transfer a car title with a loan